Supply Chain Management - Definition

-Supply chain management (SCM) explains the coordination and execution of activities needed to maximise customer value and achiever desired levels of outputs.
-It refers to a set of activities that plan and control the flow of goods and services.
+Supply chain management (SCM) refers to a set of activities that plan and control the flow of goods and services.
+It explains the coordination and execution of activities needed to maximize customer value and achiever desired levels of outputs.

 SCM describes the management of all the processes involved in the production of good and services.
-This range from product development to the realisation of final products.
+This ranges from product development to the realization of final products.
 SCM also refers to the management of processes that turn raw materials into their final products.
 Suppliers use SCM to strengthen their supply chain and also add values to their customers amidst competition from other suppliers.